Skip to main content

 How much time do I have between a margin call and liquidation?

 Once a margin call is triggered at 70% LTV, the loan stays active and you can act (top-up or partial repayment) as long as the LTV stays below 80%.
-There is no fixed time window β€” the trigger is purely LTV-based.
+There is no fixed time window, the trigger is purely LTV-based.
 If the price keeps dropping and LTV reaches 80%, partial liquidation is executed automatically.
+There is no second notification between 70% and 80%; the margin call email is the single warning.

-Yes.
-Fully automatic, with no human intervention.
+Yes, fully automatic, with no human intervention.
 By accepting the Terms and Conditions, you irrevocably authorize Roxom to execute liquidation when thresholds are crossed.
-There is no appeal once executed.
-Automation removes the risk of delayed or discretionary intervention in 24/7 digital asset markets.

 Can I avoid liquidation?